Welcome to all of our current Year 6 families who will be joining the Adolescent Community at MIC in 2026.

-The transition from Year 6 in Senior Primary to Year 7 in the Adolescent Community is a big one!
+The transition from Year 6 in Senior Primary to Year 7 in the Adolescent Community is a developmental milestone!
 We have developed this page to help Year 6 families as they embark on a new adventure – from childhood into the adolescent years.

 Adolescents Information Booklet

-As a starting point for families transitioning into the Adolescent Community, this Information Booklet explains the integrated curriculum and the topic themes for each couplet, the Montessori principles embedded throughout the Year 7-12 program, an overview of the curriculum, and an explanation of how the evaluation portfolio works.
+As a starting point for families transitioning into the Adolescent Community, this Information Booklet explains the integrated curriculum and the topic themes for each couplet; outlines the Montessori principles embedded throughout the Year 7-12 program; provides an overview of the curriculum; and explains how the evaluation portfolio works.

 Adolescents in Action

-Each year we hold our Adolescents in Action open morning, an event designed exclusively for our current MIC Early Learning and Primary families so they can come along and discover more about our high school program.
-Our next Adolescent in Action morning will be held on Friday, May 31, 2024.
+Each year, we hold our Adolescents in Action open morning in Term 2, an event designed exclusively for our current MIC Children’s House and Primary families, so they can come along and discover more about our Adolescent Community and its programs.
+Please check the School Stream event calendar on the app for this year’s date.

 Adolescent Development